c-maine/NLP_experiments/README.md

 4. MixtureModel_LDA.ipynb investigates the different word distributions between 2 classes of model generated through a mixture model and LDA methods

+5. SVMClassifier_TerrorTourism.ipynb implements an SVM Classifier on a Terror- Tourism dataset